Development of education in India (Pre and Post British Era)

 The same thought was administered via Macaulay’s Minutes.

-Wood’s simultaneously rejected the filtration policy three Universities were to be set up accordingly in Calcutta, Bombay and Madras.
+Wood’s simultaneously rejected the filtration policy and three Universities set up accordingly in Calcutta, Bombay and Madras .

-The responsibility of primary education was to be entrusted with the municipality and the district boards.
+- The responsibility of primary education was to be entrusted with municipality and the district boards.

 Reviewed entire primary and higher education.
 It was of the view that entire higher education needs to be revamped as a precondition to development of education in India.

-This Act laid the foundation of the beginning of University Grants Commission in India.
+This Act laid the foundation of beginning of University Grants Commission in India.

 Laid emphasis on primary education referring to the ‘stagnation’ of the same in India.

-The objective was to create an education system similar to that of England.
+Objective was to create a education system similar to that of England.

 Efforts by Indians